 “I think it’s a battle I’m gonna have to face for the rest of my life, and I’m okay with that because I know that I’m choosing myself over anything else.”

-4. When She Returned to Instagram After Seeking Treatment for a Second Time
+January 2019: She Returned From Treatment a Second Time

 In October 2018, Gomez was hospitalized after issues caused by her kidney transplant, which she had in 2017.
 According to sources, the hospitalization led to a breakdown.
 Gomez returned to social media in January 2019 to let her fans know she was okay.
 She said in her Instagram post,